mhnaeem/mhnaeem/README.md

 ## 🚀 About Me

-I am Muhammad Hammad, a **Full Stack Software Developer** currently based in Canada.
-I have a passion for learning new technologies and improve my knowledge on all things cloud.
-I enjoy building well-architected, highly available large scale cloud applications.
+I am Muhammad Hammad, a **Full Stack Software Developer** based out of Canada.
+I have a passion for learning new technologies and expanding my knowledge on all things cloud.
+Currently I enjoy building well-architected, highly available large scale cloud applications.

 ## 💡 Interesting Things